OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-01.md

 ## 2 Chronicles 1:3

-Then Solomon and all the assembly with him went to the high place which was at Gibeon,
+Solomon, along with all the assembly, went to the high place at Gibeon,

-> because God’s tent of meeting was there, which Moses the servant of the Lord had made in the wilderness.
+> because God’s tent of meeting was there, which Moses, the servant of the Lord, had constructed in the wilderness.

 ---

 ## 2 Chronicles 1:4

-However, David had brought up the ark of God from Kiriath-jearim
+David, however, had brought the ark of God up from Kiriath-jearim

 > to the place he had prepared for it,
-> for he had pitched a tent for it in Jerusalem.
+> for he had set up a tent for it in Jerusalem.

 ---